BobTheBuidler/sphinx-autodoc-vyper/README.md

 @external
 def transfer(to: address, amount: uint256) -> bool:
     """
+    @notice
         Transfer tokens to a specified address.

-    Args:
+    @param
-        to: The recipient address
+        to The recipient address

+    @param
-        amount: The amount of tokens to transfer
+        amount The amount of tokens to transfer

-    Returns:
+    @return
-        bool: True if transfer succeeded
+        True if transfer succeeded
     """
     # Implementation
     return True